DataDog/hiring-engineers/answers.md

 Thus, I created the multiple graph timeboard above to show the rollup sum clearly.

-### Anomaly graph display.
+### Anomaly Graph.

 The anomaly function/plot displays metrics/situations where the query returns values outside the historical/established norm.
 It highlights these areas in red as seen in the image below.
-For my example, it includes extreme/outlier values or areas of relatively minimal change.
+For my choice of metric, it includes extreme/outlier values or areas of relatively minimal change.

 ###### Timeboard - Highlighting the anomalies